riv-dev/code_checker/README.md

 Checks .scss fils for basic syntax and coding errors.
 Current version checks the following:
 - Common compass mixins that must be used
+- Basic hover checks.
+Makes sure hover is defined inside @media for PC.
+- Makes sure transition is not defined inside hover

 ## Directions to run as a tool on the command line
 ### Install the tool